Allergic or anaphylactic shock

 • Anaphylaxis can occur even in the absence of skin symptoms such as hives.

-Get a free training kit at https://www.epipen.ca/
+Get a free training kit on https://www.epipen.ca/

-Source: allergycanada.ca
+Source: allergiecanada.ca

 Written By : Conseiller Santé-sécurité